 TDI FrostHeater

 Except for the 0.658 5th gear (see reason below), I installed all of these modifications myself.
 At this time, I’m still using the OEM 10-mm injection pump and OEM intercooler.
 Perhaps next year I will consider upgrades to these two components, such as the 11-mm injection pump and a TTT or Eurojet side-mounted intercooler.
 I spent enough extra money on modifications for this year.
-On June 20, 2009, I have plans to have the RocketChip RC4 software installed on the Jetta TDI, which I replaces the Unitronic Stage 2 PLUS software.
+On June 20, 2009, I have plans to have the RocketChip RC4 software installed on the Jetta TDI, which will replace the Unitronic Stage 2 PLUS software.

 The following posts explain the installation of my latest modifications.
 I used many different “how-to” documents found on TDI Club and the internet.
 Unfortunately, some of my pictures are a little blurry because the digital camera I have is rather old and doesn’t do well with close-up shots or it focuses on something else besides what I was going for.
 Perhaps a fellow TDI enthusiast will find this document helpful.